mbeckem/tiro-website/packages/website/docs/apidocs/files/objects_8h.md

 Constructs a new record with the given key names.

 `keys` must be an array consisting of strings (which mus be unique).
-The specified keys will be valid propery names on the new record.
+The specified keys will be valid property names on the new record.
 The value associated with each key will be initialized to null.

 Returns `TIRO_ERROR_BAD_TYPE` if `keys` is not an array, or if its contents are not all strings.
 On success, the constructed record will be assigned to `result`.